indeedeng/iwf/README.md

 ## If you are not
 * Check out this [doc](https://docs.google.com/document/d/1zyCKvy4S2l7XBVJzZuS65OIsqV9CRPPYJY3OBbuWrPE) to understand some history

-iWF is a application platform that provides you a comprehensive tooling:
+iWF is an application platform that provides you a comprehensive tooling:
 * WorkflowAsCode for highly flexibile/customizable business logic
 * Parallel execution of multiple threads of business
 * Intermidiate states stored as "QueryAttributes" and can be retrived by APIs